hmmrjn/hello-world/README.md

 I know some extent of html css js jquery json ajax php mysql and java.

-Hi,i hacked this file lol by FJ#
+Hi,i hacked this file by FJ#